Lydzje/lynput/README.md

 >
 > Lynput

+## I've found a bug, what do I do?
+If you want to report a bug (please do!), [open a new issue](https://github.com/Lydzje/lynput/issues).
+As another option just [contact me](#contact).

+## Contact
+If you need to contact me don't hesitate to [send me an email](mailto:to.lydzje@gmail.com).
+If you preffer other way, please visit the contact section in my website [lydzje.com](https://lydzje.com).

 ## License
 This software is licensed under the MIT license.
-Check the details by clicking [here](LICENSE).
+Check the details by clicking [here](LICENSE)